ClockworkBunny/quant_models/README.md

 ## Part 4 Potfolio Optimization

-some methods to allocate assets/strategies
+Some methods to allocate assets/strategies.
+It will contain machine learning and traditional optimziation methods.

 ## Part 5 Utils Module